Gen:Lock: Production and release

-Reruns of the first season aired from August 3, 2019, to September 21, 2019, on Adult Swim's Toonami programming block, with episodes edited down to approximately 23 minutes to fit into a standard time slot.
-During the period, Gen:LOCK was either the second most viewed Adult Swim show after Dragon Ball Super, or third after Dr. Stone.
+The first season premiered on TV and aired from August 3, 2019, to September 21, 2019, on Adult Swim's Toonami programming block, with episodes edited down to approximately 23 minutes to fit into a standard time slot.
+During the period, Gen:LOCK was either the second most viewed Toonami show after Dragon Ball Super, or third after Dr. Stone.
 Its best performance was Episode 6, which ranked at ninth among all shows on September 7.

 At New York Comic Con 2018, Rooster Teeth announced a partnership with DC Comics to publish RWBY and Gen:LOCK comics starting in 2019.
 The Gen:Lock comic is written by Collin Kelly and Jackson Lanzing, while drawn by Carlo Barbieri.

 On October 24, 2019, it was announced that the show had been renewed for a second season set to be released on HBO Max for its first 90 days before it is released on Rooster Teeth for FIRST members.
 This was confirmed in 2020 by Forbes.

 On October 22, 2021, it was revealed that the show's second season would premiere on HBO Max on November 4, and on Rooster Teeth FIRST on March 23, 2022.
-As of April 1, 2022, All episodes are available on Rooster Teeth FIRST.
-Animation was handled by Canadian studio Bardel Entertainment.
+As of April 1, 2022, all episodes are available on Rooster Teeth FIRST.
+Animation was handled by Vancouver-based studio Bardel Entertainment.